dutow/pstress/README.md

 conan build . --build=missing --settings=build_type=<Debug/Release>
 ```

-4. This automatically builds all favors of `pstress`:
+4. This automatically builds all favors of `pstress`, with the following executables in the `bin` directory:
   * `pstress-ms` for MySQL
   * `pstress-ps` for Percona Server
   * `pstress-pxc` for Percona XtraDB Cluster